Nattk/ZacademyIntranetProject/README.md

 You can then access the app from localhost:3333 and all the api routes from localhost:3333/api/****

 ## TECHNOLOGIES
+Designed with nextJS, this project was made with React in front-end and node.js express in backend.
-Designed with nextJS, you can find the pages in ./pages.
+You can find the pages inside the client/pages directory.
 They are composed of :
-- layouts (from ./layouts) which are made from global components
+- layouts (from client/layouts) which are made from global components
-- specific components to personalize each page
+- specific components to personalize each page from client/components

 ## STYLING
 Each component is with its own sass stylesheet.